Sinfonia concertante

-Sinfonia concertante (/it/; also called symphonie concertante) is an orchestral work, normally in several movements, in which one or more solo instruments contrast with the full orchestra.
+A sinfonia concertante (/it/; also called symphonie concertante) is an orchestral work, normally in several movements, in which one or more solo instruments contrast with the full orchestra.
 It emerged as a musical form during the Classical period of Western music from the Baroque concerto grosso.
 Sinfonia concertante encompasses the symphony and the concerto genres, a concerto in that soloists are on prominent display, and a symphony in that the soloists are nonetheless discernibly a part of the total ensemble and not preeminent.
 Sinfonia concertante is the ancestor of the double and triple concerti of the Romantic period corresponding approximately to the 19th century.

 Classical era

 In the Baroque period, the differences between a concerto and a sinfonia (also "symphony") were initially not all that clear.
 The word sinfonia would, for example, be used as the name for an overture to a stage work.
 Antonio Vivaldi wrote "concertos" which did not highlight individual soloists and which were stylistically more or less indistinguishable from his "sinfonias."
 The Baroque genre that comes closest to the Classical sinfonia concertante is the concerto grosso; among the most famous of these are those by Arcangelo Corelli and George Frideric Handel.

 During the Classical period (roughly 1750–1800), both the symphony and the concerto had acquired more definite meanings, and the concerto grosso had disappeared altogether.
 In the second half of the 18th century, this led to attempts to combine the two genres, such as those by composers of the Mannheim school.
 Johann Christian Bach (the so-called "London Bach" and youngest son of Johann Sebastian) was publishing symphonies concertantes in Paris from the early 1770s on, as was Joseph Bologne, the 'famous Chevalier de Saint-Georges'.
 Mozart, who likely heard the early Sinfonia concertantes of Bologne, was also acquainted with the Mannheim school from 1777 and probably aware of J.C.
 Bach's publications.
 He put considerable effort into attempts to produce convincing sinfonie concertanti.
 His most successful are the following: